Here are 6 strategies worth considering, no matter your goal.

 Depending on your legacy goals, this order may vary.

-Consider these strategies to make the most of your giving:
+If philanthropy is part of your investment goals, consider these strategies to make the most of it:

 • Gift appreciated securities, such as mutual funds, ETFs, or individual stocks, to minimize future capital gains.
-(Not all charities can accept donations of investments, so I often advise my clients to donate through a donor-advised fund, such as Vanguard Charitable, which makes it easy.)
+Not all charities can accept donations of investments, so I often advise my clients to donate through a donor-advised fund, such as Vanguard Charitable, which makes it easy.
 Learn more about donor-advised funds

 Most Viewed